Hot Wallet vs Cold Wallet: The Ultimate Guide to Your 2026 Hot Wallet and Cold Wallet Strategy

 Interface

 Widely praised for its clean, “dark mode” dashboard and easy-to-read charts.
+You can buy, sell, and swap coins directly from the app dashboard.

 Crypto Supported